DanieleAlessandro/KENN2/README.md

 # KENN: Knowledge Enhanced Neural Networks

-KENN2 (Knowledge Enhanced Neural Networks 2.0) is a library for Python 3 built on top of TensorFlow 2 that allows you modify neural networks models by providing logical knowledge in the form of a set of universally quantified FOL clauses.
+KENN2 (Knowledge Enhanced Neural Networks 2.0) is a library for Python 3 built on top of TensorFlow 2 that allows you to modify neural network models by providing logical knowledge in the form of a set of universally quantified FOL clauses.
 It does so by adding a new final layer, called **Knowledge Enhancer (KE)**, to the existing neural network.
 The KE changes the original predictions of the standard neural network enforcing the satisfaction of the knowledge.
 Additionally, it contains **clause weights**, learnable parameters which represent the strength of each clause.

-**NB:** version 1.0 of KENN was released for python 2.7 and TensorFlow 1.x and it is available at [KENN v1.0](https://github.com/DanieleAlessandro/KENN).
+**NB:** version 1.0 of KENN was released for Python 2.7 and TensorFlow 1.x and it is available at [KENN v1.0](https://github.com/DanieleAlessandro/KENN).
 Notice that this version is not backward compatible.
 Additionally, this implementation of KENN can work with relational domains, meaning that one can use also binary predicates to express logical rules which involve the relationship between two objects.

 This is an implementation of the model presented in our paper:
 [Knowledge Enhanced Neural Networks](https://link.springer.com/chapter/10.1007/978-3-030-29908-8_43).